manderson394/carbConscious/ProjectPlan.md

 - [ ] Add JSP to create a user profile
 - [ ] Build a home page JSP
 - [ ] Create the menu item class (table, entity, DAO)
-- [ ] Prepare for Checkpoint #2 (Database designed and created, at least one DAO implemented with Hibernate, DAO is unit tested, Log4J implemented, class design and any other diagrams I plan to use have been created)

-### Week 7
-- [ ] Weekly journal entry
 - [ ] Setup authentication locally
 - [ ] Setup authentication on AWS
 - [ ] Build a JSP for login